List of unbuilt autoroutes of Quebec: Autoroute 6

 Proposed in the 1960s, Autoroute 6 was planned to run from Autoroute 15 in La Prairie to Farnham, also intersecting Autoroute 30 and Autoroute 35; it would have paralleled Route 104.
 The western half of the route was cancelled by the mid-1970s while the rest of the route was abandoned a few years later.
 Reconstruction of Autoroute 15 through La Prairie in the mid-2000s removed a grassy median at km 49 where ramps were to be built for a directional T-interchange to connect with Autoroute 6.

 Autoroute 9

 Proposed in the 1960s and early 1970s, Autoroute 9 was planned to run from Autoroute 40 in Pointe-Fortune to Autoroute 50 in Lachute, providing a fixed crossing over the Ottawa River.
 Evidence of the proposed Autoroute 9 can be found in the form of a wide median on Autoroute 40 (to accommodate a Y-interchange) just east of Exit 1 in Pointe-Fortune.

+Autoroute 10

+The Autoroute 10 was planned in 1971 to Saint-Georges with a crossing of Autoroute 65 in Lambton.